openindus/oi-firmware/docs/source/get_started/arduino_example.rst

 Arduino libraries
 *****************

 You can use many libraries written for Arduino or for ESP32.
-Depending on the library, we will have to do small modifications or a full reintegration.
+Depending on the library, you may have to make small modifications or a full reintegration.

 You can find a lot of Arduino libraries on the `official Arduino libraries website <https://docs.arduino.cc/libraries/>`_.
 Most of the time, you can adapt them by adding a `CMakeLists.txt file <https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/api-guides/build-system.html#component-cmakelists-files>`_.